 In his book, Wells shows how the News of the World worked hand in glove with the police, tipping off relevant parties about drugs parties, then turning up to photograph the arrested being taken away.
 He also uncovered the story behind the raid.

-‘The News Of The World were eager to call bluff on Mick Jagger’s libel suit against them, and rang Scotland Yard to see if they’d enact a raid on Richards’ house on the weekend of February 12th 1967.
-I have it on good authority that the drug squad chief at the time (not Pilcher), baulked on the tip-off, saying that it would create a martyrdom status on Mick and Keith if they went ahead with it.
+‘The News Of The World was eager to call bluff on Mick Jagger’s libel suit against them and rang Scotland Yard to see if they’d enact a raid on Richards’ house on the weekend of February 12th, 1967.
+I have it on good authority that the drug squad chief at the time (not Pilcher), balked on the tip-off, saying that it would create a martyrdom status on Mick and Keith if they went ahead with it.

 ‘Undeterred, the News Of The World then contacted Chichester Police and seemingly forced their hand to make the raid that weekend.
 When one reads the book, one notices that although Chichester Police had a brief to make any arrests - in fact, they treated everyone with utter respect.